-All pupils attending the school have an Education Health and Care Plan (EHCP), which identifies the school as the most appropriate provision for the pupil.
-This also identifies the pupil's primary, and where appropriate, additional needs and the Annual Review of the Education Health Care Plan ensures that they reflect the pupil's current needs.
-Progress is monitored termly by staff and the senior management team (SMT).
+All pupils attending the school have Statement of Special Educational Needs or an Education Health and Care Plan (EHCP), which identifies the school as the most appropriate provision for the pupil.
+This also identifies the pupil's primary, and where appropriate, additional needs and the Annual Review of the Special Educational Needs Statement/ Education Health Care Plan ensures that they reflect the pupil's current needs.
+Progress is monitored termly by staff and SMT.
 The school works closely with therapists and external agencies to identify and support the holistic needs of every child.